chakrs/chakrs.github.io/_pages/conf_present.md

 layout: conf_present
 permalink: /conf_present/
 title: conference presentations
-description: I have been submitting my research and presenting at conferences.
-Following is the list of my conference presentations so far.
+description: I'm thrilled to share that I've been actively engaged in submitting my research findings and eagerly presenting them at various prestigious conferences.
+Below, you'll find the list of conferences where I've had the privilege to showcase my work.
 nav: false
 nav_order: 2
 ---